adaptlearning/adapt-contrib-narrative/README.md

 >**strapline** (string): This text is displayed as a title above the image when `Adapt.device.screenSize` is `small` (i.e., when viewed on mobile devices).

+### Accessibility
+**Narrative** has been assigned a label using the [aria-label](https://github.com/adaptlearning/adapt_framework/wiki/Aria-Labels) attribute: **ariaRegion**.
+This label is not a visible element.
+It is utilized by assistive technology such as screen readers.
+Should the region's text need to be customised, it can be found within the **globals** object in [*properties.schema*](https://github.com/adaptlearning/adapt-contrib-narrative/blob/master/properties.schema).
 <div float align=right><a href="#top">Back to Top</a></div>

 ## Limitations